 Please contact the school nurse if you have any questions or concerns.

 Parents interested in volunteering to chaperone a field trip must complete a CORI prior to the trip.

-Note: Students who do not conform to the above responsibilities on overnight or extended trips will be sent home at the parents' expense.
+Note: Students who do not conform to the above responsibilities will be sent home at the parents'/guardian's expense.